literal-io/literal/packages/web/src/static/markdown/writing/prologue.md

 > For readers who interact with digital text, Literal is an annotation management system that enhances your reading experience.
 Unlike traditional digital highlight and note-taking applications, Literal enables the capturing of annotations wherever you read, retains the original context of the annotation, and enables building connections between disparate ideas and sources.

+Today, capturing a new annotation using Literal looks like this:

+<iframe height="315" src="https://www.youtube.com/embed/9NurlekUeZ8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In the spirit of textual annotation, I'd like to essentially annotate this statement in sections in order to expand on several points encapsulated within it to establish the set of beliefs that I'm working from, and encompass what Literal is (and in some cases, what it _will be)_ and what it is not.
+In the spirit of textual annotation, I'd like to essentially annotate the vision statement above piece by piece in order to communicate the set of beliefs and perspective that I'm working from while building it, and in the process establish what Literal is, what it _will be,_ and what it is not.

 ## Diagrams

-From the top.

 > For readers who interact with digital text, ...